TITLE 8 SOCIAL SERVICES

 A. Households: The basic assistance unit of the food stamp program is the household.
 A household is composed of an individual or a group of individuals who customarily purchase and prepare meals together for home consumption.
 There can be more than one household living in one place.

-B. Verification of information
+B. Verification of information:

 (1) Identity: It is mandatory that the applicant's identity be verified.
 Identity may be established through readily available documentary evidence, or, if this is not possible, through a collateral contact or home visit.
 Acceptable documentary evidence includes, but is not limited to, driver's license; work or school ID; school records; ID for health benefits or for another assistance or social services program; voter registration card; wage stubs or marriage certificate.
 Any document that reasonably establishes the applicant's identity must be accepted.
 No requirement for a specific type of document, such as a birth certificate, may be imposed.

 (2) Household composition: Information regarding household composition must be verified before certification, recertification, or when a change is reported.
-If household size and/or composition becomes questionable, the income support specialist (ISS) must request verification.
+If household size or composition becomes questionable, the income support specialist (ISS) must request verification.
 Findings must be documented in the case file.

 C. Household composition: A food stamp household may be composed of any of the following: